kjmj/graph-experiment/README.md

 - Max: 2.89
 - Average Error: 2.339

 In second place is the pie chart.
 It had a higher average error than the bar chart at 2.339.
-Pie charts can be decieving, and while they may be good for representing a few categories, they don't always give the most accurate representation of your data.
+Pie charts can be deceiving, and while they may be good for representing a few categories, they don't always give the most accurate representation of your data.
+Pie charts are visually appealing, but might not be your first choice if your goal is to represent your data in the most accurate way possible.

 ### Stacked Bar
 ![Stacked Bar Chart](assets/stacked-bar.png)